The hidden potential of rent roll analysis for property managers

 What Is a Rent Roll?

 A rent roll is a record of rent revenue for all of your properties with valid leases.
-It shows you all the information having to do with rent for each unit you own.
+It shows you all the information having to do with rent for each unit you manage or own.

 What Should Be on a Rent Roll?